 Weight Watchers meetings with Monthly Pass is a good choice for employees at any Kent State campus who want to try Weight Watchers but do not want a lengthy commitment.
 The monthly pass gives you greater control and flexibility to determine what works best with your schedule.
 You can attend an "at work" meeting or take advantage of unlimited access to meetings in your community.
 You will also be able to use e-tools to track weight, find great recipes and more.
 The monthly cost for a pass is $39.95, which is discounted from the price you would pay if you enrolled at a community meeting.

 For details and more information, visit the Weight Watchers at Work page.

 The Department of Recreational Services is proud to announce a variety of programming designed specifically for faculty and staff members of Kent State University for the spring semester.
 Programming includes adult swimming lessons, multiple intramural leagues and two exclusive Group X classes.
 All programs will be offered during lunchtime or after traditional work hours.
 To register for any of the programs, please visit the pro-shop at the Student Recreation and Wellness Center.
-Exclusive faculty-staff programs for Spring 2014 include:
+Exclusive faculty-staff programs include:

 Faculty/Staff Swim Lessons

 4v4 Flag Football, Indoor Soccer, Basketball and Softball Intramural Leagues